 The term ‘provided’ should be given its everyday meaning; there are no specific legal definitions of it in relation to living accommodation.

 The accommodation does not necessarily have to be provided by the employer.
-As long as the accommodation is provided by reason of the employee’s employment, even if it is provided by a third party, then a charge to tax will arise.
+As long as the accommodation is provided by reason of the employee’s employment, even if it is provided by a third party, then a benefit will arise.

 Living accommodation should be differentiated from the provision of board and lodging, which is covered in the Lodging guidance note.
 Lodging is significantly more limited in its scope and refers to the provision of little more than somewhere to eat and sleep.

-As is generally the case with benefits, the benefit rules apply whether the accommodation is provided to the employee, or a member of their household or family, unless the accommodation is provided in the course of the employer’s domestic, family or personal relationships (in which case no tax charge arises).
+As is generally the case with benefits, the benefit rules apply whether the accommodation is provided to the employee, or a member of their household or family.
+If the benefit is provided in the course of the employee’s domestic, family or personal relationships, no tax charge arises.
 The benefit provisions for living accommodation can also apply if the accommodation is provided as a ‘fair bargain’ ― in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.